Rail transport in Ireland: Limerick to Nenagh and Ballybrophy

-There was a single service each way on the Waterford-Rosslare stretch, operated by 2700 Class railcars taking just over 1 hour.
-The original purpose of the service, providing a railway link to the cities of Waterford, Limerick (and Cork via Limerick Junction) was compromised in the end by poor connections to other services from Waterford.

-The service closed for passenger services on 18 September 2010.
-Replacement transport consists of a revised schedule and routings on the existing Bus Éireann route 370.
-Buses on the route are branded "370 Connect", to Waterford Bus Station which is a 5-minute walk from Waterford Railway Station.

-The line is still open for stock transfers.
-22000 Class and 29000 Class DMUs operated on the line on 5 November 2011.

 Northern Ireland routes

 Services in Northern Ireland are sparse in comparison to the Republic or other countries.
 A large railway network was severely curtailed in the 1950s and 1960s (in particular by the Ulster Transport Authority).
-Routes now include suburban services to Larne, Newry and Bangor, as well as services to Derry.
+Routes now include suburban services to Larne, Portadown/Newry and Bangor, as well as services to Derry.
 There is also a branch from Coleraine to Portrush.
 On Northern Ireland Railways distances are quoted in miles and metres.